 RANDOM LINE CHECK.
-Granted by exemption.
-A no-notice (not scheduled and with no prior notification) proficiency assessment of an entire flightcrew's operational proficiency conducted by an evaluator during part 121 or part 135 revenue flight operations or during operationally oriented flight, such as ferry flights or proving flights.
+A no-notice (not scheduled and with no prior notification) proficiency assessment of an entire flightcrew's operational proficiency conducted by an evaluator during part 121 or 135 revenue flight operations or during operationally oriented flight, such as ferry flights or proving flights.